cjrohandj/EM-animations/README.md

 # EM-animations
-Electricity and Magnetism animations from PHY 009HD
+Electricity and Magnetism animations from PHY 009HD coded in Python with the Manim library